JaqiKal/pixavibe/README.md

 #### Version Control

-The site was created using the Gitpod editor and pushed to github to the remote repository ‘pixavibe’.
+The site was created using the Gitpod editor and pushed to github to the remote repository ‘pixavibe-frontend’.

 The following git commands were used throughout development to push code to the remote repo: